-Live-in caregivers, who are qualified to provide care for children, the elderly or people with disabilities in private homes without supervision, must meet certain requirements to be eligible for the Live-in Caregiver Program (LCP) in Canada.
+Home caregivers, who are qualified to provide care for children, the elderly, or people with disabilities in private homes without supervision, must meet certain requirements to be eligible for the Home Care Provider Pilots in Canada.
 These requirements include:

-1. A Positive Labour Market Impact Assessment (LMIA) From an Employer in Canada
+A Canadian Employers’ Positive Labour Market Impact Assessment (LMIA)

 Before an employer can hire a caregiver he or she must:

 - Apply to Employment and Social Development Canada/Service Canada (ESDC/SC) to have his or her suggested job offer reviewed; and

 - Receive a positive Labour Market Impact Assessment (LMIA) from the ESDC/SC

 The ESDC/SC will assess the employer's job offer and the employment contract to be sure that it meets certain requirements.
 This includes an assessment of wages, working conditions, provincial labor, and employment standards.

 The assessment must prove that there are not enough Canadians or permanent residents currently available to work as live-in caregivers in Canada.
 If the ESDC/SC finds the job offer acceptable, they will issue a positive LMIA to the employer.

 A Written Contract From the Future Employer, Signed by the Employee and the Employer

 The employee and the employer are both legally required to sign a written employment contract.
 The employee must submit the signed contract with a work permit application, which is the same employment contract submitted to the ESDC/SC by the employer.
 The only time they can be different is if there is a good reason, for example, a new start date.